 Invasive Species Reporting

-You can submit invasive species sightings using either a smartphone or a computer.
-Sightings are uploaded to EDDMapS and emailed directly to reviewers to confirm.
-The maps and information are freely available to scientists, resource managers and the public.
-Having good data on invasive species locations improves our ability to manage and respond to them.
+You can submit sightings with a smartphone or a computer.
+Sightings are uploaded to EDDMapS and emailed to reviewers to confirm.
+The information is freely available to scientists, resource managers, and the public.
+Having data on invasive species locations improves the ability to manage and respond to them.

-Mission Monarch is a research project dedicated to monarch conservation through citizen science.
+Mission Monarch is a research project dedicated to Monarch conservation through citizen science.
 Help scientists better understand the breeding habits of the butterfly!

 eBird is the world’s largest biodiversity-related citizen science project, with more than 100 million bird sightings contributed each year by eBirders around the world.
 A collaborative enterprise with hundreds of partner organizations, thousands of regional experts, and hundreds of thousands of users, eBird is managed by the Cornell Lab of Ornithology.